-Air strike targeting militants kills seven in southern Libya: official, reports
+Air strike targeting militants kills seven in southern Libya: official

-TRIPOLI An air strike targeting Islamist militants has killed at least seven people near the southwestern Libyan city of Sabha, a local official and media reports said on Tuesday.
+TRIPOLI (Reuters) - An air strike targeting Islamist militants has killed at least seven people near the southwestern Libyan city of Sabha, a local official and media reports said on Tuesday.

 Gunmen later seized the remains of the suspected militants from a morgue, said the official, who did not want to be identified for fear of reprisals.

-The early morning strike hit three houses in Gardah, north-west of Sabha, destroying two of them and damaging the third, said the official.
+The early morning strike hit three houses in Gardah, northwest of Sabha, destroying two of them and damaging the third, said the official.

 It was not clear who carried out the strike, and military officials could not immediately be reached for comment.
-Forces on both sides of Libya's east-west political divide have used war planes to strike militant targets.
+Forces on both sides of conflict-ridden Libya's east-west political divide have used warplanes to strike militant targets.

+The United States has also conducted air strikes on Islamist militants in Libya, but a U.S. defence official, speaking on condition of anonymity, said its forces did not carry out the latest strike.

 There were conflicting reports about whether the suspected militants were linked to al Qaeda or Islamic State, both of which have a presence in Libya's south.